 Seneca was a philosopher and a statesman who lived at the same time as the Apostle Paul.
 Seneca, for all of his other abnormalities perhaps, did understand something and that is that human beings are desperate sinners.
 I want to quote his words.
 “Men are overwhelmingly conscious of their weaknesses,” and he said, “We need a hand let down from heaven to lift us up.”

-Another person quoting him “Oh, that a hand would come down from heaven and rescue me from my besetting sin.”
+Another person quoting him–perhaps a paraphrase–said, “Oh, that a hand would come down from heaven and rescue me from my besetting sin.”
 When you are desperate you don’t need more information only.
 What you really need is intervention.
-You need God to intervene in your life, and that’s what the gospel is.
+You need God to intervene in your life, and that’s what the Gospel is.

-Finally, let us say also that the gospel is costly to God, but it is free to us.
-It is given to those who believe “The righteous shall live by faith” quoting the Old Testament book of Habakkuk.
+Finally, let us say also that the Gospel is costly to God, but it is free to us.
+It is given to those who believe–from faith to faith as we shall learn; as it says here in the text, “The righteous shall live by faith,” quoting the Old Testament book of Habakkuk.
 And so it is really a free gift given to those who believe, those who recognize they’ve given up the weapons of a rebel and can’t save themselves and come with cap in hand as a beggar, saying, “I bring nothing to the table except my sin.
 That’s my contribution.
 My contribution is my sin.
-But even though my contribution is my sin, God’s contribution is his gift of righteousness to me, his gift of the miracle of the new birth.”
+But even though my contribution is my sin, God’s contribution is His gift of righteousness to me, His gift of the miracle of the new birth.”

 Let’s bow together in prayer.